The Biomass Trail and the Show Corridor in the Dobbiaco-San Candido District Heating Plant provide an insight also into this topic

 Biomass Educational Trail in the forest:

 The Show Corridor in the Dobbiaco-San Candido District Heating Plant stays open in summer and in winter, closed on public holidays.
-Winter season start 2023 on December 4.
+Summer season start 2024 on June 3.

 The Biomass Educational Trail in the forest is freely accessible all year round.